eka-care/eka_mcp_server/README.md

 ## Overview

-Healthcare professionals frequently need to switch context to access additional information while treating patients.
-While AI can serve as a bridge to provide this information, there is an inherent risk of hallucination.
+Eka Care's Model Context Protocol (MCP) server enables interaction with medical knowledge-bases curated specifically for Indian medical context.
+While SOTA models from Claude, OpenAI etc., could work fairly well for even medical context, their responses are are not grounded in facts and published references.
+Moreover, in the context of India there is a lack of centralised  repositories for branded drugs in public domain.

-The Eka MCP Server addresses this challenge by:
+The Eka MCP Server addresses this challenge by providing access to cutated knowledge-bases through different tools.

-* Grounding LLM responses in curated medical information from eka.care
-* Providing healthcare-specific tools validated by in-house doctors
-* Enabling secure access to real-time medication data and treatment protocols for the LLM
+* **Medication Understanding**: This tool enables lookup on 5 lac+ branded drugs in India.
+The tool returns rich metadata such as generic composition, manufacturer etc to enrich the LLM response.
+* **Treatment Protocols** This tool provides contextual lookup on 180+ treatment protocol documents published by Indian healthcare institutions such as ICMR and RSSDI.

 Key Benefits:
 * 🩺 Medical Accuracy: Ground AI responses in verified healthcare information